Product: Ultrax Labs Hair Surge Caffeine Hair Loss Hair Growth Stimulating Shampoo

 Hair growth: some new babyhair, but these could be because of the supplements.

 This one’s a winner, folks.
-I’m upgrading my review to 10/10 and will update this review after more time has passed.
+I will update some more after more time has passed.

 It could be the different pollen, or the extremely moist air, so because of the breakouts, I’ve had to take a step back from my Ultrax Surge experiment, in favor of the “no poo” method.

-And then please do come back and leave me a comment and let me know how it worked out for you.
-I look forward to your feedback!
+Come back and leave me a comment and let me know how Ultrax Surge worked out for you.
+Please leave any questions and comments below, and I look forward to your feedback!